Hubble-induced phase transitions on the lattice with applications to Ricci reheating: Non-linear evolution of the classicalized system

 To facilitate the comparison with the analytical results of Ref.~\cite{Bettoni:2019dcw}, and without lack of generality, we concentrate in what follows on a benchmark point $\nu=10$, $\lambda=10^{-4}$, for which $z_{\rm nl}\simeq 11$.

-Our simulations are carried out on a lattice with $N=1024$ and $L=0.185 N$.
+Our simulations are carried out on a lattice with $N=1024$ and $L=0.185 N$, which is initialized at $z=5$.
+With this choice of parameters the width of the domain walls is always larger than the lattice spacing, $dx=0.185$, making them resolvable throughout the entire simulation.
 The typical output is summarized in Fig.~\ref{fig:snapshots}, where we present several 2-dimensional slices of the 3-dimensional lattice volume at different times.\footnote{Computer generated movies covering the whole simulation volume can be found at \href{https://youtube.com/playlist?list=PLl1K9-81ct6yHh6boyTiZAfNv_zlwux7-}{this URL}. } Although the initial conditions leading to these snapshots are random, the qualitative features displayed there are universal up to small spatial and temporal shifts.
 As anticipated above, an almost homogeneous Universe (1st panel) becomes rapidly separated into regions with positive and negative field values and typical size $L\lesssim \kappa_*^{-1}$, in agreement with the analytical result in Eq.~\eqref{Yrmsanal} (2nd panel and 3rd panel).
 These macroscopic regions are melted at every field oscillation (4th panel) to reappear again slightly distorted (5th panel).
 As time proceeds, additional fluctuations are generated at smaller and smaller scales, giving eventually rise to a rather diffuse structure (6th panel).
 The domain walls separating regions of positive and negative $Y$ values can be explicitly detected.
 To this end, we plot in Fig.~\ref{fig:3DY0} the 3D coordinates of the grid points where $\vert Y\vert $ is close to zero.
 The displayed panels mirror the behaviour of Fig.~\ref{fig:snapshots}.
 In particular, we observe a resilient formation and dissolution of domains.

 A better characterization of the above symmetry-breaking picture can be achieved by considering the following observables:

 \begin{enumerate} \item \textit{Probability distribution}: The total simulation volume containing the field value $Y$ at a given time $z$ is displayed in Fig.~\ref{fig:histograms}.
 This probability distribution is initially peaked at $Y=0$, with a dispersion relation given by $\sigma_k^2 = |f_k|^2$.
 As time passes by, the distribution evolves towards the effective minima of the potential at large field values, eventually splitting in two.
 Contrary to other symmetry breaking scenarios \cite{Felder:2000hj,Felder:2001kt,Copeland:2002ku,GarciaBellido:2002aj}, the time-dependent character of the minima prevents the stabilization around them, giving rise to an oscillatory bi-modal pattern that survives for quite a number of oscillations.